eitansuez/lab-ckad-practice/workshop/content/exercises/02-configuration.md

     k create serviceaccount namaste
     ```

-    Then: Use the service account to create a `yo-namaste` pod with nginx `image`.
+    Then: Use the service account to create a `yo-namaste` pod with `bitnami/nginx` image.

     ```bash
-    k run yo-namaste --image=nginx --serviceaccount=namaste
+    k run yo-namaste --image=bitnami/nginx --serviceaccount=namaste
     ```

     Alternatively generate the base pod yaml and set the `serviceAccountName` field in the pod spec.